HNXJ/NeuroPy/README.md

 ## github@HNXJ

-Notable libraries: Scipy - Statsmodel - Plotly - PyMNE - CV2
+Notable libraries: Scipy - Statsmodel - Plotly - PyMNE - CV2 - Dash

+Part of this code rquires local dash server, you can enter the address in the terminal (default 127.0.0.1:8050) to open the web application interactive plots.

 Draft for python/plotly plotting of electrophysiological signal/data use arbitrary data (as dict type) for IO